haotranstnv/remote_clock/README.md

 # remote_clock
-# file .hex can import by proteus, it's assembly code
+# file .hex in Objects folder can import by proteus, it's assembly code